- Planning for your Photography Workshop - January 27, 2020

 DSLR cameras offer the largest range of lenses to choose from that provide a great reference catalog of good used lenses for any purpose.
 They offer an amazing quick autofocus for subjects moving towards and away from the lens.

 DSLR’s have proven indispensable for wildlife and sports photographers for years with their quick focus.
 Their bigger bodies also balance well when using the larger focal length lenses.
 This, in addition to actually seeing what you’re photographing using a mirror through the lens.

 Mirrorless cameras offer DSLR image quality in a smaller lighter package.
 This, in addition to near real-time viewing of the image as they are recorded, they offer the quick recording of static objects and subjects as they move across the lens.
 They also offer better digital video quality as well, in most cases.

-I personally find most cameras, lenses and kits produced in the last few years, whether Mirrorless or DSLR, are of high quailty and come packed with many great features, you really can’t go wrong with either.
+I personally find most cameras, lenses, and kits produced in the last few years, whether Mirrorless or DSLR, are of high quality and come packed with many great features, you really can’t go wrong with either.

-You will find better values with DSLR kits for beginners rather than mirrorless, as mirrorless offerings are trending high on the must have scale.
-If you’ve been pawning for the latest high end mirroless systems and you’ve had some solid experience with photography, you won’t be disapointed.
+You will find better values with DSLR kits for beginners rather than mirrorless, as mirrorless offerings are trending high on the must-have scale.
+If you’ve been pawning for the latest high-end mirrorless systems and you’ve had some solid experience with photography, you won’t be disappointed.

-If you decide to get that new camera, whether DSLR or Mirrorless, and your are lost while browsing through the manual, we have a variety of private workshop options in Southern California that will help you get up to speed quickly with your new camera.
+If you decide to get that new camera, whether DSLR or Mirrorless and you’re are lost while browsing through the manual, we have a variety of private workshop options in Southern California that will help you get up to speed quickly with your new camera.
 Please feel free to contact me with any questions.

 All the best,